Who is Responsible for Health and Safety in the Workplace?

 Employers must give unrestricted access to external and internal expert auditors to keep their cost-effectiveness, independence, and objectivity under review.

-The consequences where poor health and safety practices are concerned are dire.
+The consequences for poor health and safety practices can be catastrophic.
 Financial, reputation, and moral consequences await any organisation that commits safety violations.
 Corrective actions are also a necessity when hazards are identified, as organisations could fall into the trap of repeatedly making the same mistakes.